cs313e-utaustin/study-guide/guide/src/exam1/practice.md

   There are many possible solutions to this problem.
 A brute force approach is completely acceptable.
 The below approach is a more optimized/clean solution.
 The main idea is to keep track of all 8 possible win conditions for each player (3 rows + 3 columns + 2 diagonals).
 The win conditions are kept track of using a counter.
-  Whenever a counter reaches 3, then that player has won.
+  Whenever a counter reaches 3, that player has won.

 ```python